SNprime24/Assembler/README.md

 The tool reads the `input.asm`, processes the instruction, and outputs the binary equivalent into `output.bin`.

+## ASSEMBLERv2 UPDATES

+-Added Comments functionality
+-Added JALR definition
+-Added funtionality of multiplication, division and modulus -now register can be accessed using register names -Added the functionality of finding error line number in the assembly code -Now JAL and JALR can take immediate values as well as labels

 ## Contributing

 Contributions are welcome!!
 If you find a bug, want to add more instruction support, or improve the code structure feel free to submit a pull request or open an issue